-Yet, mass violence has in-fact dramatically increased since R2P’s adoption in 2005 (World Bank, Pathways to Peace, 2018).
+Yet, mass violence has in-fact dramatically increased since R2P’s adoption in 2005.
 As was recently highlighted by the UN Secretary-General's 'Call to Action for Human Rights' (2020), 'disregard for human rights is widespread’ with 'egregious and systematic' violations in many parts of the world.
 What this suggests is that R2P has not led to the curbing of mass atrocity violence in the way proponents would have hoped.

 My research seeks to redress this problem by exploring reforms for R2P through the perspective of Transitional Cosmopolitan theory.
 This involves an exploration of reform to the R2P framework itself, in addition to wider structural reforms at the international level.
 Such reforms are aimed at furthering R2P’s practical implementation through a cosmopolitan approach, focused on the provision of duties, justice, and human protection.

 I believe that high-quality teaching is about inspiring students of all backgrounds to fulfil their potential.
 As a teacher of politics and international studies, I encourage students to become critically engaged, independent thinkers, with the knowledge to understand and help address some of the key issues that shape our world.
 My professional recognition in student education as an Associate Fellow of the Higher Education Academy reflects my commitment to pedagogically engaged, passionate, and committed teaching.